Admissions 101: Letters of Recommendation for Graduate School

 Your letters of recommendation for graduate school should be no different: You should select individuals who can speak to your various academic or professional talents, particularly as they relate to the degree program you're applying to.

-Just like applying to a new job, you want to “sell” yourself in the strongest way possible in order to give yourself whatever competitive advantage you can.
-These letters are meant to establish your proficiency as a professional and your capability to succeed in grad school and in your career after graduation.
+Just like applying to a new job, you want to "sell" yourself in the strongest way possible in order to give yourself whatever competitive advantage you can.
+Grad school recommendation letters are meant to establish your proficiency as a professional and your capability to succeed both in your graduate program and in your career after graduation.

 Keep in mind that your university has a vested interest in your success, since you'll become a vital member of their alumni network upon graduation and maybe even a mentor to future students.
 So, they'll want to make sure you have the determination it takes to complete the program and the leadership skills to take what you've learned and run with it after graduation.

 To help you determine your best references, we've outlined the who, what, when, where, how, and why of recommendation letters for grad school below.

 First of all, before even deciding who to ask for a recommendation, you should carefully review the application deadline for your program and create a quick timeline to ensure you provide yourself and your reference with enough time to write the strongest letter possible.

 After all, if you need a letter of recommendation by the end of the week, you may want to ask someone you know on a more intimate level, since it's a favor you're asking for under such circumstances.

 It's usually best to request your letters as soon as possible, so if your reference, for whatever reason, is unable or unwilling to submit a recommendation for you, you have time to request one from someone else, and they have enough time to write one.